openego/eDisGo/doc/methodology/flexibility/electromobility.rst

    (:attr:`~edisgo.network.components.PotentialChargingParks.designated_charging_point_capacity`).
 #.
 A size-dependent **simultaneity (diversity) factor** is applied
    (:func:`~edisgo.io.electromobility_import.determine_grid_connection_capacity`):
-   small parks are connected in full (factor ``1.0``), parks of 1 MW gross and above are reduced to 45 % (factor ``0.45``), and in between the factor ramps down linearly.
+   parks below 0.3 MW gross are connected in full (factor ``1.0``), parks of 1 MW gross and above are reduced to 45 % (factor ``0.45``), and in between the factor is interpolated linearly.
 The rationale: the more charging points a site has, the less likely they all draw peak power at the same instant.
 High-power-charging (``hpc``) sites are the exception and are connected at full capacity.
+(Because the linear factor is applied multiplicatively, the resulting *capacity* is not monotonic in the 0.3–1.0 MW range — see the function's notes.)
 #.
 The result becomes the charging point's ``p_set``, which determines the **voltage
    level** it is connected to and how the connection is sized — and hence how much grid reinforcement the charging demand ultimately triggers.